Lilias Skene: Later life and writings

 Skene's letters and poems are among the few writings still extant today of a 17th-century Scottish woman who was not an aristocrat.
 Her only known publication during her lifetime (in which the author referred to her as Lillias Skein) was 'An Expostulatory Epistle, Directed to Robert Macquare' (1678) included in one of Robert Barclay's works in 1679.
 Macquare (known today as Robert MacWard) was a Presbyterian dissenter whose hate-filled writings against the Quakers had previously persuaded her husband Alexander Skene to write and print a rebuttal.
 Lilias Skene's 'Epistle' against Macquare was balanced but to the point, commenting: 'O Robert! thy hard speeches have manifested thy own sad acknowledgement to be very true, the Holy fire is gone out with thee indeed'.

 The 19th-century literary historian William Walker published selections from thirty-three lyric poems and three anagrams written by her between 1665 and 1697, 1,472 lines in total transcribed from an original manuscript in the private papers of a previous owner that are now lost, presumably accidentally burnt after the death of the owner.
 Lilias Skene's poetry and prose were heavy with mystical allusions and scriptural images of suffering and salvation.
 The Aberdeenshire poll-tax book for 1696 states that the now widowed Skene was living in modest circumstances in Aberdeen with her daughter Anna and two servants.
 Here she died in June 1697 aged 68 and was buried beside her husband in an unmarked grave in the Quaker burial-ground at Kingswells.

-Today there is a plaque dedicated to Lilias Skene on a wall near the entrance of the Crown Street Meeting house in Aberdeen in addition to an information board about her at the Tollhouse where the Quaker men were imprisoned during her lifetime.
+Today there is a plaque dedicated to Lilias Skene on a wall near the entrance of the Crown Street Quaker meeting house in Aberdeen in addition to an information board about her at the Tollhouse where the Quaker men were imprisoned during her lifetime.